Udaystack/ai-home-manager/README.md

 # 🏠 AI Home Manager

-A powerful Java CLI application that helps you manage your home — tracking maintenance tasks, bills, and appliances — with **Claude AI** providing smart diagnostics, seasonal checklists, spending analysis, and personalized home care advice.
+A powerful Java CLI application that helps you manage your home — tracking maintenance tasks, bills, and appliances — with **Claude AI** providing smart diagnostics, seasonal checklists, spending analysis, and personalized home care advice

 ---